mchianale/loan_request_application/services/README.md

 - **Potential Property Value**:
   The potential property value is determined by adding the loan amount and down payment, then applying a threshold ratio to estimate the market value.

+---

+## ApprovalDecisionService

+The `ApprovalDecisionService` class provides a comprehensive service to determine whether a home loan can be approved based on a variety of factors.
+These factors include the user's financial situation (such as income, debts, etc.), property information (such as valuation, rental yield, etc.), and predefined scoring rules.
+The service calculates different scores, such as the user score, property score, and global score, to assess whether a loan request is approved or denied.

+### Key Components:

+1. **Scoring Rules**:
+   - Scoring is applied to both the user and property details.
+   - The scoring rules are loaded from a JSON file, which determines how much weight each factor carries in the scoring process.
+For example, professions with more stable income (like civil servants) are given higher scores, while freelance or unstable income professions have lower scores.

+2. **Data Processing**:
+   - The service processes data provided in three main objects:
+     - **`ExtractObj`**: Contains user information and financial details like monthly income, expenses, etc.
+     - **`CreditCheckInformation`**: Contains loan-specific data such as debt ratio, region rate, and loan terms.
+     - **`PropertyValuationInformation`**: Contains property-specific data like surface area, rental yield, and mean monthly rent.

+3. **Scoring Calculations**:
+   - **User Situation Score**: Based on the user's profession or situation (such as being employed or self-employed), a score is assigned.
+   - **Cash Flow Score**: Based on the monthly cash flow (income minus expenses and loan payments), the service assigns a score.
+Positive cash flow results in a higher score, while negative cash flow results in a lower score.
+   - **Confidence Score**: The overall confidence in the loan approval is determined by evaluating various factors like region, debt ratio, rental yield, and cash flow.
+This score helps to weigh the importance of each factor.

+4. **Decision Making**:
+   - The `getScoring` method computes the user score, property score, and global score.
+It then compares these scores against a set of predefined rules to make an approval decision.
+   - The final decision (`approve` or `deny`) is determined based on the scoring results and the application of the predefined rules.

+5. **Approval Messages**:
+   - If the loan is approved, the service provides detailed messages about the approval, including feedback on the user's financial situation and the property score.
+The messages are constructed based on the calculated scores and their respective confidence levels.
+   - If the loan is denied, the service provides a message indicating the reason for denial, such as a high debt ratio or low global score.

+6. **Error Handling**:
+   - The service checks for errors in the calculated scores, ensuring that all values are within expected ranges (e.g., confidence scores between 0 and 100, valid user situation scores).
+   - If any errors are detected, an error message is returned with details about the issue.